jamestiotio/fcs/labs/lab4/README.md

 ECB mode reveals some side-channel information about the plaintext pattern in the ciphertext.
 In this section, we will try to learn information about the plaintext image from its ECB ciphertext.

 1. Download `letter.e`.
 This is a secret image, encrypted in ECB mode, with a secret key.
 2. Your task is to recover the plaintext of the original image.
-The image is stored in PBM format and has its header information stored in the ﬁle header `header.pbm`, that is known to the attacker, i.e. you.
+The image is stored in PBM format and has its header information stored in the file header `header.pbm`, that is known to the attacker, i.e. you.
 3. Write a Python script to extract the image pattern from letter.e.
 You can use `extract.py` as a starting point.

 ```shell
 python extract.py -i [input filename] -o [output filename] -hh [known header file]
 ```

-Hint: You can ignore the ﬁrst few characters which represent the header as it has already been given.
+Hint: You can ignore the first few characters which represent the header as it has already been given.
 The plaintext PBM image is black and white, i.e. the format only has two values, either 0 or 1.
 You can assume that there is no space between the data values.

 ## Submission